Jay Chanoine: Albums

 Chanoine self-released his first album Come On Feel Chanoine in 2015, whose title puns off of the Slade/Quiet Riot song "Cum On Feel the Noize."
 It was recorded live at Manchester's Shaskeen Pub in 2015.

 His 2019 followup album The Texas Chanoinesaw Massacre was released by Stand Up!
 Records.
 Reviewer Richard Lanoie of the Serious Comedy Site called it "surreal but very, very believable.
 Also excellent."
 He wrote that, "At a time when biographical stand-up comedy seems generally banal at best, Jay Chanoine’s material stands out for how well it is written and how different it is."
+It reached No. 1 on the Amazon comedy chart.

+Chanoine's third album, Chanoinigans, was released by Stand Up!
+Records on October 17, 2025, and as a video special later that month.
+It was recorded at Empire Comedy Club in Portland, Maine in 2024.
+In interviews about the album, Chanoine said that the Covid-19 pandemic in 2020 derailed his plans to record the album earlier, forcing him to rewrite much of his material in response to the long shutdown of live comedy shows.
+"I had to remember how to do stand up again," he said in an interview with the New Hampshire alt-weekly The Hippo.
+The album also deals with changes in Chanoine's own life, such as his 2024 autism diagnosis, which happened only a month before recording, making him realize belatedly how much of his comedy is about being autistic: "You could draw lines from almost every one of those bits I was about to record," he told The Hippo.
+Critic Richard Lanoie of The Serious Comedy Site reviewed the album positively, writing that "Chanoine gives me hope there are still stand-ups out there who do more than mail it in."